 Humans do indeed get a lot right, but we also systematically get things wrong.

 Misperceptions Are Everywhere in Healthcare

 Healthcare is no exception.
-Everyone in the healthcare ecosystem has a human mind, so misperceptions are everywhere.
-These misperceptions are powerful forces, and deserve careful attention:
+Everyone in the healthcare ecosystem has a human mind susceptible to misperceptions.
+These misperceptions are powerful forces and deserve careful attention:

-Products are misperceived: The true value or even the basic function of products is often underappreciated by HCPs and patients.
+Products are misperceived: HCPs and patients often underappreciate the true value or even the basic function of products.

 Market forces are misperceived: People have naïve views on the economic and regulatory forces they must navigate.